Details and Deadlines!

 - Students applying for this program are not required to take the GRE for admission.

 - Payment of a $65.00 non-refundable Graduate School application fee.

-- A completed Concurrent Undergraduate and Graduate Status Form (or, once available, the Graduate School’s Accelerated Undergraduate/Graduate Degree Program Form) detailing the courses to be counted for both degree programs and taken at the senior level.
-The Concurrent Undergraduate and Graduate Status Form is available on the Graduate School’s forms web site.
+- An Accelerated Undergraduate/Graduate Degree Program Form detailing the courses to be counted for both degree programs and taken at the senior level.
 The form must be submitted to the ECE Admission and Recruiting Office, 340 Whittemore Hall, simultaneously with submission of the on-line graduate application.
 If there are any subsequent changes to the courses to be double-counted, an updated form must be submitted prior to completion of the undergraduate degree.

 - An official Virginia Tech transcript is not required if all undergraduate degree course work is from Virginia Tech.
 An official transcript is required for course work transferred from other undergraduate schools and is to be submitted to the ECE Admission and Recruiting Office, 340-C Whittemore Hall with the application.

 A Summary of the Rules and Restrictions for the UGG Program: